 LaFemme Geek is sole-owned by Charlotte Rapisarda with whom I had the pleasure to work during my stint as Co-President of the Women in Arts & Media Coalition.
 She was their web guru & helped me create the poster for our 2010 VintAGE: Celebrating Women Artists Over 40 production!
 She is a lover of the Performing Arts who has turned her creative talents toward designing websites for performers, including yours truly!
 Contact: Char(at)lafemmegeek.com

-Tamlyn was "Mz Electra" to my "Tessy Tura" in GYPSY years ago -- how she's helping bring Broadway Alum together with an opportunity to STRETCH their talents!
+Tamlyn was "Mz Electra" to my "Tessy Tura" in GYPSY years ago -- this group is how she's helping bring Broadway Alum together with an opportunity to STRETCH their talents!

 The Ziegfeld Follies opened on Broadway at the New Amsterdam Theater in 1913 -- the same year Equity was created, The Rehearsal Club was established and the Ziegfeld Club became a part of Union Women @ Work: Inspiration in Motion.